epics-extensions/c2dataviewer/README.md

 * Bug fix when changing frame rate and/or camera [Done]

-* Plot against multiple vertical axes
-    * Discussed, and decided to gather more requirements first before coding.

 * Show statistics data for Scope [Done]

 * Add histogram support [Done]